mad4j/Hunt-the-Wumpus/README.md

 The question is: Is it possible to write small readable code?

-We are using classic 'Hunt the Wumpus' as teaching example.
+We are using classic [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) as teaching example.
 Here is the result.

 **Is possible to do it better?**